-An Analysis of 10m Air Rifle
+Coaching Basics - Analysis of 10m Air Rifle

-Air rifles are slightly lighter than small-bore rifles and are shot from the standing position at a distance of 10 metres.
+Air rifles are slightly lighter than small-bore rifles and are shot from the standing position at a distance of 10m.
 The air rifle target and bullseye are much smaller than those in 50m shooting to compensate for the shorter distance!
 Air rifles are powered by compressed air and are fitted with air cylinders to allow a number of shots to be taken in a single session.

 A basic standing position can be constructed by doing the following: